versioneye/ops_contrib/README.md

 Scripts for [VersionEye](https://www.versioneye.com) operations.
 Everybody can contribute!

 VersionEye is based on [Docker](https://www.docker.com/).
 This repository describes how to fetch, start, stop and monitor them.

+## Table of Contents

 - [Starting Point](#starting-point)
 - [Vagrant](#vagrant)